EveKru/BowlingScoreCalculator/README.md

 Tis Bowling Score Calculator is a application designed to help calculate bowling scores.
 It allows users to input their scores frame-by-frame and provides the total score with consideration of strikes, spares, and standard rules of bowling.

 ## Limitations
-❗Please note that currently, the application is only designed to work on Windows machines and may not function correctly on emulators. ❗
+❗Please note that currently, the application is only designed to work on Windows machines and may not function correctly on emulators yet. ❗

 ## Installation
 1. **Clone the repository:**